openfun/kubic/README.md

 ## Hashicorp Vault

-Once the cluster has been setup, Hashicorp Vault (now referred to as "vault") is not ready to use.
-It has to be initialized as well as to be unsealed. *Secrets will be handled in the following steps.*
+Once the cluster has been setup, Hashicorp Vault (now referred to as "vault") is not ready for use.
+It has to be initialized and to be unsealed. *Secrets will be handled in the following steps.*
 To ensure HA on the cluster, the deployment consists of 3 pods, spread on 3 nodes. (the node autoscaling feature is used here).
-More pods can be created by modifying the Terraform's vars.
+More pods can be created by modifying Terraform's vars.
 (HPA is not available though).

 **Initialization of the vault**

-Shamir's algorithm is used to encrypt the vault. *n* (with *n* > 0) are generated, and *m* keys (with 0 < *m* <= *n*) are needed to unseal the vault.
+Shamir's algorithm is used to encrypt the vault. *n* keys (with *n* > 0) are generated, and *m* keys (with 0 < *m* <= *n*) are needed to unseal the vault.
 This is achieved with the following command (using `kubectl` in the `hashicorp-vault` namespace):

 ```bash
 kubectl exec hashicorp-vault-0 -- vault operator init \